 != | Not Equal To | 3 ! = 2 returns true |

 In the following C# code, we have taken two integer variables x and y.
-After applying different relational operators on them, the result stored in a Boolean variable result.
+After applying different relational operators to them, the result is stored in a Boolean variable result.

 using System; class Relational_Operators { static void Main() { int x = 10; int y = 15; bool result; result= (x==y); Console.WriteLine("{0} == {1} returns {2}", x, y, result); result= (x>y); Console.WriteLine("{0} > {1} returns {2}", x, y, result); result= (x<y); Console.WriteLine("{0} < {1} returns {2}", x, y, result); result= (x>=y); Console.WriteLine("{0} >= {1} returns {2}", x, y, result); result= (x<=y) Console.WriteLine("{0} <= {1} returns {2}", x, y, result); result= (x != y); Console.WriteLine("{0} != {1} returns {2}", x, y, result); } }